 When an interplanetary (IP) shock passes over the Earth's magnetosphere, the geosynchronous magnetic field strength near the noon is always enhanced, while the geosynchronous magnetic field near the midnight decreases or increases.
-In order to understand what determines the positive or negative magnetic field response at nightside geosynchronous orbit to sudden increases in the solar wind dynamic pressure, we have examined 120 sudden commencements using magnetic field data from the GOES spacecraft near the midnight (MLT = $2200 \sim 0200$) and found the following magnetic field perturbation characteristics.
+In order to understand what determines the positive or negative magnetic field response at nightside geosynchronous orbit to sudden increases in the solar wind dynamic pressure, we have examined 120 sudden commencements using magnetic field data from the GOES spacecraft near the midnight (MLT = 2200~0200) and found the following magnetic field perturbation characteristics.
 (1) There is a strong seasonal dependence of geosynchronous magnetic field perturbations during the passage of IP shocks.
 That is, the SC-associated geosynchronous magnetic field near the midnight increases (a positive response) in summer and decreases (a negative response) in winter.
 (2) These field perturbations are dominated by the radial magnetic field component rather than the north-south magnetic field component at nightside geosynchronous orbit.
 (3) The magnetic elevation angles corresponding to positive and negative responses decreases and increases, respectively.
 These field perturbation properties can be explained by the location of the cross-tail current enhancement during SC interval with respect to geosynchronous spacecraft position.

-International Conference on Radiation Belts and Space Weather New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea
+New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea